symptomnavi.ch

 Or you notice...

-• You have almost no time for yourself and you can't rest any more
+• You don’t have much free time and you can't rest any more

-• Your thoughts go round in circles, even at night, and you sleep less well and for shorter periods
+• You can’t stop thinking, even at night, and you sleep less well and for shorter periods

-• You sometimes feel very tired, find it harder to concentrate and are less patient
+• Sometimes you feel very tired, find it harder to concentrate and you have less patience

 What you can do for yourself...

-• Contact people who support and understand you.
+• Talk to people who support and understand you.

-• Make a list of all the tasks you carry out on a daily basis.
+• Make a list of all the things you do every day.

 • Decide which tasks you can delegate to friends, family or professionals.

-• Make an appointment with the Cancer League in your canton for a counselling session.
+• Make an appointment with the Cancer League in your canton for advice and help.

-• Contact a self-help group where you can talk to other people in a similar situation.
+• Contact Cancer Support Switzerland (see Tips) where you can talk to other people in a similar situation.

 You feel...